sandeepyadav10011995/LLD/TODO APP/Kafka vs RabbitMQ.md

     *   Kafka is better suited for real-time streaming applications that require high throughput and low latency.
     *   RabbitMQ is better suited for traditional enterprise applications that require reliable messaging.

+   In Kafka, each broker runs multiple threads, including network threads for handling client requests and data replication, disk I/O threads for reading and writing data to disk, and background threads for tasks such as cleaning up old data and maintaining metadata.
+Additionally, the Kafka client libraries provide a multi-threaded API for consuming and producing messages.

+   Similarly, RabbitMQ uses multiple threads to handle connections, network I/O, and message delivery.
+RabbitMQ uses a thread pool to handle incoming connections, and multiple threads are used to manage the exchange, queue, and binding data structures.
+RabbitMQ also supports multi-threaded message consumption and delivery via its client libraries.

+   In both cases, multi-threading is used to improve performance and scalability, allowing the systems to handle large numbers of concurrent clients and messages.
+However, it's worth noting that both Kafka and RabbitMQ have different architectures and design principles, and may use multi-threading in different ways and for different purposes.

 https://www.cloudamqp.com/blog/when-to-use-rabbitmq-or-apache-kafka.html